PLEASE SEE OUR COVID-19 PAGE FOR UP TO DATE NATIONAL, LOCAL AND PRACTICE NEWS

 Please note paper prescriptions requests are no longer accepted.
 If you would like to order your prescription please call direct on 01434 322664 or telephone the surgery on 01434 320077, select option 2 and leave your request on the messaging facility.

 Currently the best and most important thing you can do is STAY AT ALERT, STAY SAFE.

-If you do have to attend the surgery, for example for an appointment such as a blood test, please keep your visit brief, use the hand sanitiser provided in the waiting room and stay 2 meters apart from other patients and staff where possible.
+If you do have to attend the surgery, for example for an appointment such as a blood test, please keep your visit brief, use the hand sanitiser provided in the waiting room, check in using the self check-in at the main entrance and stay 2 meters apart from other patients and staff where possible.

 Even if you have a booked appointment do not attend if you have symptoms of COVID-19.
 Please help us to stay healthy so we can help others.